 Copernicus Publications makes sure that the online, open-access publications are indexed and archived worldwide in electronic archives, search engines, and databases, in order to guarantee their maximum dissemination and impact.
 GI is archived and indexed ineArchives Indexing and abstracting services

-Academic Search Ultimate (EBSCO), Agricultural & Environmental Science Collection (ProQuest), Astrophysics Data System (ADS), Aquatic Science & Fisheries Abstracts (ASFA) 2: Ocean Technology (ProQuest), ASFA: Aquatic Science & Fisheries Abstracts (ProQuest), Chemical Abstracts Service (CAS), CNKI, Current Contents/Physical, Chemical & Earth Sciences, Directory of Open Access Journals (DOAJ), Earth, Earth, Atmospheric & Aquatic Science Collection (ProQuest), Atmospheric & Aquatic Science Database (ProQuest), Environmental Science Collection (ProQuest), Environmental Science Index (ProQuest), Geological Survey of Austria (GBA), Gale/Cengage, GeoRef, GoOA (Chinese Academy of Sciences), Google Scholar, J-Gate, Journal Citation Reports, Natural Science Collection (ProQuest), Oceanic Abstracts (ProQuest), ProQuest Central, ProQuest Central Basic (Korea), ProQuest Central Essentials, ProQuest Central Student, Publicly Available Content Database (ProQuest), Science Citation Index Expanded, SciTech Premium Collection (ProQuest), Scopus, Water Resources Abstracts (ProQuest), World Public Library
+Agricultural & Environmental Science Collection (ProQuest), Astrophysics Data System (ADS), Aquatic Science & Fisheries Abstracts (ASFA) 2: Ocean Technology (ProQuest), ASFA: Aquatic Science & Fisheries Abstracts (ProQuest), Chemical Abstracts Service (CAS), CNKI, Current Contents/Physical, Chemical & Earth Sciences, Directory of Open Access Journals (DOAJ), Earth, Atmospheric & Aquatic Science Collection (ProQuest), Earth, Atmospheric & Aquatic Science Database (ProQuest), EBSCO, Environmental Science Collection (ProQuest), Environmental Science Index (ProQuest), Geological Survey of Austria (GBA), Gale/Cengage, GeoRef, GoOA (Chinese Academy of Sciences), Google Scholar, J-Gate, Journal Citation Reports, Natural Science Collection (ProQuest), Oceanic Abstracts (ProQuest), ProQuest Central, ProQuest Central Basic (Korea), ProQuest Central Essentials, ProQuest Central Student, Publicly Available Content Database (ProQuest), Science Citation Index Expanded, SciTech Premium Collection (ProQuest), Scopus, Water Resources Abstracts (ProQuest), World Public Library

 Corrections and retractions